CloudTestDrive/EventLabs/AutonomousDW/Intro.md

 ![](./media/image9.png)

-Scroll down the list and checkwhat role you have.If you do not have the need role.
+Scroll down the list and check what role you have.If you do not have the need role.
 You need to talk to your Cloud Service Administator.

-**SQL Developer**
+## SQL Developer ##

 You will need SQL Developer installed on your computer to do the exercises in this lab guide.
 The minimum SQL Developer version that is